ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 Unmanage request for attached devices
 -----------------------------------------------------

-Similarly the gateway can invoke sendDeviceUnmanageRequet() method to move the attached device from managed state to unmanaged state.
+The gateway can invoke sendDeviceUnmanageRequet() method to move the attached device from managed state to unmanaged state.
 The IBM Watson Internet of Things Platform will no longer send new device management requests for this device and all device management requests from the gateway for this attached device will be rejected other than a **Manage** request.

 .. code:: java